-Stage 1 Stage 2 Stage 3 Stage 4 Yearly Deductible Stage Initial Coverage Stage Coverage Gap Stage Catastrophic Coverage Stage During this stage, you pay the full cost of your Tier 3, Tier 4 and Tier 5 drugs.
+Stage 1 Stage 2 Stage 3 Stage 4 Catastrophic Coverage Stage Yearly Deductible Initial Coverage Coverage Gap Stage Stage Stage During this stage, you pay the full cost of your Tier 3, Tier 4 and Tier 5 drugs.
 You stay in this stage until you have paid \$70 for your Tier 3, Tier 4 and Tier 5 drugs (\$70 is the amount of your Tier 3, Tier 4 and Tier 5 deductible).
 (Details are in Section 4 of this chapter.)
+During this stage, your out-of-pocket costs for Select Insulins will be \$35 for a 30-day supply.
 During this stage, the plan pays its share of the cost of your Tier 1 and Tier 2 drugs and you pay your share of the cost.
 After you (or others on your behalf) have met your Tier 3, Tier 4 and Tier 5 deductible, the plan pays its share of the costs of your Tier 3, Tier 4 and Tier 5 drugs and you pay your share.
-You stay in this stage until your year-to-date "total drug costs" (your payments plus any Part D plan's payments) total \$4,130.
+You stay in this stage until your year-to-date "total drug costs" (your payments plus any Part D plan's payments) total \$4,430.
 (Details are in Section 5 of this chapter.)
+During this stage, your out-of-pocket costs for Select Insulins will be \$35 for a 30-day supply.
 For drugs on Tier 1 you pay the same share of the cost that you normally pay while in the Initial Coverage Stage, or 25% of the costs, whichever is lower.
 For all other generic drugs besides those on Tier 1, you pay 25% of the costs.
 During this stage, you pay 25% of the price for brand name drugs (plus a portion of the dispensing fee).
-You stay in this stage until your year-to-date "out-of-pocket costs" (your payments) reach a total of \$6,550.
+You stay in this stage until your year-to-date "out-of-pocket costs" (your payments) reach a total of \$7,050.
 This amount and rules for counting costs toward this amount have been set by Medicare.
 (Details are in Section 6 of this chapter.)
-During this stage, the plan will pay most of the cost of your drugs for the rest of the calendar year (through December 31, 2021).
+During this stage, your out-of-pocket costs for Select Insulins will be \$35 for a 30-day supply.
+During this stage, the plan will pay most of the cost of your drugs for the rest of the calendar year (through December 31, 2022).
 (Details are in Section 7 of this chapter.)

-SECTION 3 We send you reports that explain payments for your drugs and which payment stage you are in

-Section 3.1 We send you a monthly report called the "Part D Explanation of Benefits" (the "Part D EOB")
+SECTION 3 We send you reports that explain payments for your drugs and which payment stage you are in Section 3.1 We send you a monthly summary called the Part D Explanation of Benefits (the "Part D EOB")